NHSDigital/nhs-notify-supplier-api/docs/collections/_consumers/integration.md

 You are required to update each letter's status through the API as key processing events occur.
 The status updates need to be as close to real time as possible.
 This enables NHS Notify to monitor performance, confirm postal outcomes, and ensure accurate tracking across the Service.
+State transitions are not currently enforced.
+Technically, stages can be skipped or reversed.
+However, reverting an ACCEPTED letter to PENDING or marking a DISPATCHED letter as FAILED is not expected behaviour.

 Statuses are categorised as follows: